ggstuart/web-application-development/content/git-and-github/getting started/index.md

 With a new file the *diff* isn't very interesting.
 However, we shall see later that this view shows exactly what has changed since the last commit.

+> You may not see this for untracked files in newer versions of VSCode
+> In which case, don't worry.
+> When we make a change, you will see a diff.

+{{<figure src="images/git-and-github-04-light.png" caption="Newer versions of VSCode will show this (light mode)">}}

 ### Create our first commit